cloudposse/docs/content/reference-architectures/cold-start.md

 chamber_user_name = cpco-testing-chamber-codefresh
 chamber_user_unique_id = AIDAJKJKFLZIQ4KDUXAJ2
 ```
+{{% /dialog %}}

-Now you'll be able to start a `geodesic` shell for any of the accounts and provision new or update the existing resources.
+Now you'll be able to start a `geodesic` shell for any of the member accounts and provision new or update the existing resources.